-Home Office Setup (and the Danger of Distractions)
+The Best Home Office Setup (and the Danger of Distractions)

-Working from home is enticing because it gives you an opportunity to setup your office to be as comfortable and efficient as you desire.
-But it can be also a challenge due to the number of distractions that are unique to the home environment.
+Working from home is enticing because it gives you an opportunity to set up your office to be as comfortable and efficient as you desire.
+But it can also be a challenge due to the number of distractions that are unique to the home environment.

-It is just too easy to get distracted.
+It is just too easy to get distracted!